pagkly/Zed/Investopedia4/Negotiated Dealing System (NDS).md

 -   **Direct Members** - Direct members have current accounts with the RBI and can directly settle trades on NDS-OM.
 -   **Indirect Members** - Indirect members do not have current accounts with the RBI and must settle through NDS-OM members that have direct accounts.
 Most foreign institutional investors have indirect access, while resident entities may have direct access.

-Many other countries have similar electronic systems in place for managing government securities, money market accounts, and related securities to increase transparency and lower costs.
+Many other countries have similar electronic systems in place for managing government securities, [[Money Market|money market]] accounts, and related securities to increase transparency and lower costs.

 For more information about the Negotiated Dealing System, see the RBI's [[Negotiated Dealing System Overview]](https://rbidocs.rbi.org.in/rdocs/Publications/PDFs/NDSOM290410.pdf).